 Your next stop will be the Nakalele Blowhole, one of the most impressive blowholes I have ever seen.
 Make sure to not stand too close because it is very powerful.

-Alternative Day 7: If you think that the Waihee Ridge Trail and/or the Kahekili Highway may be too much for you, drive up to Kapalua Bay Beach by heading north along the coast from Lahaina and walk the Kapalua Coastal Trail instead.
+Alternative Day 7: If you think that the Waihee Ridge Trail and/or the Kahekili Highway may be too much for you, drive up to Kapalua Bay Beach by heading north along the coast from Kaanapali and walk the Kapalua Coastal Trail instead.

 It is only 2.5 miles and flat with lovely coastal views.
 You can still visit the blowhole too as the highway isn’t too bad up until that point.